St. Bonaventure Indian School: History

-Douglas McNeill, a member of the Catholic clergy active in the area in the 1970s, saw an image of a child in poverty in the region and felt inspiration to establish a school.
+Douglas McNeill (died 2018), a member of the Catholic clergy active in the area in the 1970s, saw an image of a child in poverty in the region and felt inspiration to establish a school.

 St. Bonaventure School started as a preschool in 1980.
 McNeill received assistance from the Gallup Head Start organization, which arranged school meals.
 An elementary and high school were added, with the former receiving accreditation in 1985 and the latter added in 1986, with accreditation for that coming the following year.
 From 1986 to 1989 enrollment increased by almost 200%.
 A new building was dedicated in 1999.

+After 1994 McNeill no longer worked at St. Bonaventure.
+A lawsuit was filed which accused him of committing child abuse, and the lawsuit resulted in a 1995 settlement involving money paid to the student.
+The diocese told McNeill to leave his position.
+He had since died, and the diocese placed him on the "Credibly Accused List".

 The high school program ended in 2001, with the board of directors funding scholarships for students to attend high school classes at Gallup Catholic School.
 The current preschool facility opened in 2002, and the current grade 2-4 buildings, each with one classroom, opened in 2003.

 In 2015 the diocese, facing bankruptcy proceedings, stated the school was for sale, but the school stated it was privately owned and therefore not for sale.
 In 2016 a proposed settlement was established which would mean the mission leadership would pay the diocese $550,000 and receive the title to the property.